 - Really obscure one: John's blog counter is broken, and always says 1,895 hits.
-The last line of the poem "221B" by Sherlockian Vincent Garrett is "And it is always eighteen niney-five".
+The last line of the poem "221B" by Sherlockian Vincent Starrett is "And it is always eighteen ninety-five".

-- John's middle name being Hamish alludes to the hypothesis used by Dorothy L Sayers to explain why Watson's wife kept calling him James in the original stories (Hamish is Scottish variant of "James").
+- John's middle name being Hamish alludes to the hypothesis used by Dorothy L. Sayers to explain why Watson's wife kept calling him James in the original stories (Hamish is a Scottish variant of "James").